-Criminal Justice-AA or AS
+Criminal Justice-AA or AAS

 The Criminal Justice program prepares students for a career in such areas as law enforcement, corrections, security and juvenile justice.
-The program allows students to choose either an AA or AS degree.
+The program allows students to choose either an AA or AAS degree.
 All students must complete the basic Criminal Justice requirements, then select other Criminal Justice classes in areas of primary interest.

-Note: Students who have a criminal background history may make it through the program, but it is NOT likely that they will find employment in the Criminal Justice field.
-Students with a criminal history may NOT be eligible for the internship that is required for the AS degree.
+NOTE: Students who have a criminal background history may make it through the program, but it is NOT likely that they will find employment in the Criminal Justice field, and students with a criminal history may NOT be eligible for an internship, which is required for the AAS degree.

-For more information about the Criminal Justice program, please visit our website at https://go.dmacc.edu/programs/criminaljustice.
+For more information about the Criminal Justice program, please visit our website at www.dmacc.edu/programs/criminaljustice.